learn-co-curriculum/ruby-environment-setup-summary/README.md

 ## Ruby Environment Setup Summary

-If you've gone through setup on the Learn OS X application, your machine has already been setup for web development with Ruby.
+If you've gone through setup on the Learn OS X application (see the wheel on the bottom right?), your machine has already been setup for web development with Ruby.
 If you have not used the Learn OS X application, but would like to, it can be found here:

 [Learn OS X application](https://learn.co/osx/download)